 Montana 4-H includes a special program for youth five to seven years old called Cloverbuds.
 Youngsters in the Cloverbud project work with other children on selected 4-H activities from a structured curriculum that is fun, hands-on and discovery-oriented.
 Youth of this age group enroll ONLY in this project and all activities are non-competitive.
 Youth can explore horse and other animal projects, but can’t enroll in them.
 Through Cloverbuds, children can develop age-appropriate skills and abilities.
 Guidelines for this project are different from those of the traditional 4-H program.
 The agent and volunteer manual provide necessary information and guidelines for conducting a Cloverbud program.

-Project books required?
+Project Books Required?
 No

 Cloverbuds Superintendent: Katie Grady-Selby

 How will you be contacted?
-Email
+Text/Emails the Thursday or Friday before

 The U.S. Department of Agriculture (USDA), Montana State University and the Montana State University Extension Service prohibit discrimination in all of their programs and activities on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, and marital and family status.
 Issued in furtherance of cooperative extension work in agriculture and home economics, acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Jeff Bader, Director of Extension, Extension Service, Montana State University, Bozeman, MT 59717